Aramgrigoryanwb/pieman/devices/npi-neo-plus2/debian-buster-arm64/README.md

-Debian is one of the oldest GNU/Linux distributions, well-known for its stability and its strong devotion to free software principles. `opi-pc-plus/debian-buster-armhf` allows building custom 32-bit Debian [Buster](https://debian.org/releases/buster/) images for [Orange Pi PC Plus](http://www.orangepi.org/orangepipcplus/).
+Debian is one of the oldest GNU/Linux distributions, well-known for its stability and its strong devotion to free software principles. `npi-neo-plus2/debian-buster-armhf` allows building custom 64-bit Debian [Buster](https://debian.org/releases/buster/) images for [NanoPi NEO Plus2](http://nanopi.io/nanopi-neo-plus2.html).

 ## What's in the distribution?